AWSW-Modding/AWSW-Modtools/docs/writing_mods.rst

     from modloader import modinfo, modast
     from modloader.modgame import sprnt
-    from modloader.modgame import base as ml
-    from modloader.modclass import Mod, loadable_mod
+    from modloader.modgame import base as ml # ml shortcut from modloader.modclass import Mod, loadable_mod # Import the base class and the decorator

     @loadable_mod
     class AWSWMod(Mod):